From Next Token Prediction to (STRIPS) World Models: Introduction

+the output at position $i$ is $V(j^*(i))$, and a default value is used if no such $j$ exists.
+Thus, each position attends to exactly one previous position.
+This mechanism corresponds to the attention operators used in B-RASP programs~\cite{b-rasp} and naturally captures recency-based dependencies. }

+\emph{Stick-breaking attention} \cite{tan2025scaling} provides a differentiable mechanism that approximates masked hard attention while preserving its recency bias.
+Given masked scores $S(i,j)\in[0,1]$, it defines attention weights as

+The weight assigned to position $j$ is therefore reduced whenever a later position $k$ with $j<k<i$ has a high score.
+As a result, attention concentrates on the rightmost high-scoring predecessor of $i$.
+When the scores are $0$ or $1$, stick-breaking attention behaves like masked hard attention, selecting the most recent position with score $1$~\cite{tan2025scaling}.
+In the two architectures considered in this paper, attention is always strictly masked ($j<i$) and implemented using stick-breaking attention.
+For comparison, we also evaluate standard softmax-based attention mechanisms.

-The learning task is to uncover the propositions $F$ and the structure of the actions $A$ (preconditions and effects) from a set $T$ of \emph{positive} and \emph{negative} action traces over $A$ drawn from instances $P$ of a hidden model $M=\tup{F,A}$.
-A trace over $A$ refers to an action sequence $\tau = a_0, \ldots, a_n$ made up of actions from $A$ and, since \emph{no information about the initial states is given}, traces are deemed as positive or negative according to their \emph{internal consistency}, defined as follows:
+The learning task is to uncover the atoms $F$ and the structure of the actions $A$ (preconditions and effects) from a set $T$ of \emph{positive} and \emph{negative} action traces over $A$ drawn from instances $P=\tup{F,A,I,G}$ of a hidden \strips model $M=\tup{F,A}$.
+A trace over $A$ is an action sequence $\trace$ made up of actions from $A$.
+For convenience and without loss of generality, we ignore the initial situation $I$ and the goals $G$ and define traces to be positive or negative according to their internal consistency, defined as follows: \begin{definition}[Positive and negative traces] Given a propositional \strips model $M=\tup{F,A}$, a trace $\tau=(a_0,\ldots,a_{n-1})$ is \emph{positive} if for every atom $p \in \mathrm{pre}(a_i)$, $i=1, \ldots,n$, the following holds: \begin{enumerate} \item the last action $a_j$ preceding $a_i$ in $\tau$ that affects $p$ makes $p$ true; i.e., $p \in \mathrm{add}(a_j)$, or \item no preceding action in $\tau$ affects $p$, i.e., there is no $j<i$ such that $p \in \mathrm{add}(a_j)\cup \mathrm{del}(a_j)$. \end{enumerate} The action trace $\tau$ is negative in $M$ if it is not positive. \end{definition}